Merck Manual

 Key Points

-• Excess abdominal fat leads to abnormal fasting plasma glucose or insulin resistance, dyslipidemias, and hypertension.
+• Excess abdominal adiposity leads to abnormal fasting plasma glucose or insulin resistance, dyslipidemias, and hypertension; having 3 or more of these conditions defines metabolic syndrome.

-• Metabolic syndrome is extremely common (eg, prevalence in the US of possibly > 40% in people > 50 years).
+• Metabolic syndrome is extremely common (eg, prevalence in the United States of possibly > 40% in people > 60 years).

 • Determine waist circumference, blood pressure, fasting plasma glucose, and lipid profile.

-• Emphasize following a healthy diet and exercising and manage cardiovascular risk factors; if these measures are not completely effective, consider use of metformin.
+• Emphasize following a healthy diet and exercising, and manage cardiovascular risk factors; if these measures are not completely effective, consider use of anti-obesity medications and/or metabolic and bariatric surgery.